kadonnelly13/scamdefenders/content/_index.md

 If you are skeptical about the interaction try to gather the name of the individual contacting you and a case or service number.
 Then search online for the official website of the organization to find a posted phone number or support email address to reach out to.
 If this person is calling from a bank, your credit/debit card will have an official phone number on the physical card.

-The Consumer Financial Protection Bureau [1] and AARP [2] have good lists of common scans that are a good read to help drive a conversation.
+The Consumer Financial Protection Bureau [1] and AARP [2] have good lists of common scams that are a good read to help drive a conversation.
 During that conversation it would also be good to review common phishing scams, which the Federal Trade Commission has a good walk-through [3].

 [1] https://www.consumerfinance.gov/ask-cfpb/what-are-some-common-types-of-scams-en-2092/